 A good game plan is to mix-and-mingle at gay bars early, look out for a fabulous gay event to suit your tastes, enjoy a meal at one of the LGBT-friendly bistros then head out for a night in the clubs.
 Trust us when we say, Seattle has a very open and diverse scene and whatever you’re after, Gay Seattle can provide!

 Gay Bars In Seattle

-Lumber Yard Bar -- An all-inclusive LGBTQ bar and restaurant offering handcrafted cocktails, premium wines, draft beers, and friendly staff to serve you in the upstairs bar.
+Lumber Yard Bar – An all-inclusive LGBTQ bar and restaurant offering handcrafted cocktails, premium wines, draft beers, and friendly staff to serve you in the upstairs bar.
 Downstairs you will find their Saw Mill Lounge where you can get away from the crowd to have a quiet conversation and a bite to eat.
 The menu is heavily influenced by owner Nathan’s southern roots with smoked meats and Southern Tea cocktails.
-Events include Piano nights, comedy, ladies karaoke, underwear and more -- so when we say there is something for everyone, we truly mean it.
+Events include Piano nights, comedy, ladies karaoke, sexy gay underwear night and more – so when we say there is something for everyone, we truly mean it.